ClintonCao/Fishy/README.md

 # Fishy

 This repository contains our implementation of the game Fishy.
-This game is a project for the course of Software Engineering Mehtods (TI2206).
+This game is a project for the course of Software Engineering Methods (TI2206).

 Group #6 members: